 Oklahoma Arts and the Military Summits

-Presented by the Oklahoma Arts Council, in partnership with the Oklahoma Department of Veterans Affairs, the Oklahoma Arts and Military Summit took place as a pre-conference session of the 2016 Oklahoma Arts Conference on October 24, 2016.
-The event provided a forum for staff from arts and veterans organizations as well as teaching artists across the state to network and learn how to better serve members of Oklahoma’s military community through the arts.
+As part of the Oklahoma Arts and the Military Initiative, the Oklahoma Arts Council has held numerous arts and military summits as preconference sessions of the biennial Oklahoma Arts Conference.
+Summits provide a forum for staff from arts and veterans organizations as well as teaching artists across the state to network and learn how to better serve members of Oklahoma’s military community through the arts.
 The agency has held the following summits: